 How much are American Express points worth?

 Points earned in the American Express Membership Rewards program are worth approximately 2 cents each, although how you redeem them will ultimately determine their value.
-With that in mind, some redemption options will help you glean considerably more value from your rewards than others.
+With that in mind, some redemption options will help you reap considerably more value from your rewards than others.

 For example, you can typically get 2 cents per point in value when you transfer American Express points to airline and hotel partners.
-However, you’ll only get .06 cents per point in value when you turn American Express points to cash.
+However, you’ll only get .06 cents per point in value when you turn American Express points into cash.

 When you use American Express points to shop for merchandise, point values vary, but you’ll likely receive around .07 cents per point in value.

 You can also use American Express Membership Rewards points to shop for travel through AmexTravel.com.
 Here, you’ll get approximately one cent per point for flights and around .07 cents per point for hotels, cruises and vacation packages.

 Since the American Express Membership Rewards program is a credit card loyalty program, you can only earn points when you use an American Express credit card.
 However, you have to apply for an American Express credit card that specifically earns American Express Membership Rewards points, keeping in mind that American Express also offers general cash back credit cards, as well.